Push API v1 (Accommodations) User Guide

 Format: true or false (boolean)

 valid_permanent When changed or initializing and only when true.
-Whether the rate is permanently valid.
+Whether the rate is permanently valid for stays.

 Format: true

 valid_from When changed or initializing and only when not permanently valid.
-From this date, the rate is valid.
+From this date, the rate is valid for stays.

 Format: YYYY-MM-DD (with leading zeros)

 valid_till When changed or initializing and only when not permanently valid.
-Until this date, the rate is valid.
+Until this date, the rate is valid for stays.

-The rate is valid up to and including the valid_till date.
+The rate is valid for stays up to and including the valid_till date.

 Format: YYYY-MM-DD (with leading zeros)